0xSpaceShard/starknet-hardhat-plugin/README-dev.md

 ## Testing

-A test case is added by adding a directory in a subdirectory of a test group in the `test` directory.
+A test case is added by creating a directory in a subdirectory of a test group in the `test` directory.
 E.g. `declare-test` is a test case in the `general-tests` test group.
-The test case should contain:
+A test case should contain:

 -   a `check.sh` script which does the testing logic
 -   a `network.json` file which specifies on which networks should the test case be run